TomasSirotek/Exam-2021/README.md

 -------------------

-Personal Use License
+Open Use License

-All themes are under the Personal Use License meaning you can use and modify these themes for personal and client projects.
-You cannot redistribute or resell these themes in any way.
+Our Hubmle 2020 Exam project posted here on GitHub.
+Hope you will like it
+It was fun !

 -------------------

-Thank you for your attention
+Thank you for your attention!
+A-team